 The small island below mainland Australia would later be called Tasmania, after the Dutch seafarer Tasman.
 Before 1856 this island was originally named Van Diemen’s Land.

 This special day in Australian history has been known by different names over the last two centuries.
-This day and it’s significance has evolved during this time.
+This day and its significance have evolved during this time.

-Records do show that there were celebrations on January 26th 1808.
+Records do show that there were celebrations on January 26th, 1808.
 The first official celebration was held in New South Wales ten years later in 1818.

 New Year’s Day 1901 also marks a special day in Australian history.
 On this day the separate British colonies formed a Federation.
 And so this marked the birth of modern Australia.

 However, it would not be until 1935 that Australia Day was officially recognized by all the states and territories.
 Up until 1994 this date was not even consistently marked as a public holiday.

 If this happens then the following Monday becomes a public holiday.

 What Happens On Australia Day?

-The day prior to Australia Day is also special for a number of Australians.
+The day before Australia Day is also special for several Australians.
 An award known as the Australian of the Year is presented on this day.

 There is also a list of notable Australians honored on this day, known as the Australian Day Honors list.
 They are given the Order of Australia, (AO).

 Addresses are made by the Queen’s representative the Governor-General and the Prime Minister as well.
-Community festivals, concerts and citizenship ceremonies are also held on this day.
+Community festivals, concerts, and citizenship ceremonies are also held on this day.

 Australia Day has become the biggest annual civic event in Australia!

-Controversy of Australia Day
+The controversy of Australia Day

-As well as the above mentioned events some Indigenous Australian events are also included.
+As well as the above-mentioned events some Indigenous Australian events are also included.
 Since at least 1938 Australia Day has marked this day as the invasion of the British onto the Aboriginal native land.

 It also marks the loss of family and the right to practice their culture.
-To them it only marks the arrival of the British and the destruction of their lives.
+To them, it only marks the arrival of the British and the destruction of their lives.

-Many people protest Thanksgiving Day as a day that European settlers destroyed their own way of life.
+Many people protest Thanksgiving Day as a day that European settlers destroyed their way of life.

 These protestors want this date to be changed to January 1st, which is the anniversary of the Federation of Australia in 1901.

 Celebrations in 1938 saw the accompaniment of the Aboriginal Day of Mourning.
-Then in 1988 in Sydney a large gathering of aboriginal people led an Invasion Day commemoration.
+Then in 1988 in Sydney, a large gathering of aboriginal people led an Invasion Day commemoration.